GLP-1 Cost Finder Use the Tool →

 Can my telehealth provider prescribe brand-name Wegovy or Zepbound?

 Yes, but pricing changes dramatically.
-Hims, Ro, Noom Med, and LifeMD all offer brand-name GLP-1s at higher monthly tiers, often above $400/mo without insurance.
-Yucca, Sprout, and Strut focus on compounded options.
+Hims and Ro offer brand-name GLP-1s at higher monthly tiers, often above $400/mo without insurance.
+Liv Body, FeelGood, Yucca, and Sprout focus on compounded options.
 If your insurance covers Wegovy or Zepbound, the savings card path through any provider drops copay to $25/mo, which beats every cash-pay option.
 See our cheapest Wegovy guide and Zepbound without insurance guide for the brand-side details.

 How quickly can I get a GLP-1 prescription from telehealth?